conventional-changelog/commitlint/docs/reference-configuration.md

      */
     rules?: {[name: string]: Rule};
     /*
-     * Custom list of Messages to Ignore, string values will be compiled as RegExp */ ignoredMessages?: Array<string | RegExp | string => boolean>;
+     * If any of the ignores functions returns true for a given message it will not be linted.
+     */
+    ignores?: ((message: string) => boolean)[];
     /*
-     * If this is true we will not use any of the default is-ignored rules */ disableDefaultIgnoredMessages?: boolean;
+     * Wether the default ignore rules should be used */ defaultIgnores?: boolean;
 }

 const Configuration: Config = {